 $12,500 Used Car Structural Damage Settlement

 Guaranteed Auto Sales in Glen Burnie, Maryland sold a young woman who lived outside of Maryland a 2001 Infinity model QX4, VIN JNRDR07Y51W104811, that had a history of structural damage.
 Once our client discovered the damage, Guaranteed Auto Sales claimed to not have known about it.
 However, Guaranteed Auto claimed on their website, https://www.guaranteedcars.net/, that each and every vehicle is “inspected over and over again to make sure that we are only putting quality on our lot.”
 Once the damage was discovered, they refused to purchase the vehicle back.
 It was not until our client hired the used car dealership fraud lawyers at Whitney, LLP, and we filed a lawsuit, that they agreed to take the car back and pay our client $12,500, which included attorney’s fees.
-Consultations are always free, and there are no out of pocket fees or expenses in car fraud cases.
+Consultations are always free.

 Buying a Used Car with Structural Damage